tdotdm/roman-numeral-converter/README.md

 * First, clone the repository.
 * Second, navigate to the project's root directory, and execute the command "mvn clean install".
-If you do not have Maven installed, you can use the "mvnw" or "mvnw.cmd" files depending on your OS.
+If you do not have Maven installed, you can use the Maven wrapper files ("mvnw" or "mvnw.cmd") depending on your OS.
 #### Running the application
 Once packaged/installed, the application can be started by running the Jar.